Spectacled flying fox: Life cycle

 Spectacled flying foxes have one pup annually.
 Females are capable of breeding at one year of age.
 Males probably do not breed until three to four years of age.
 They are polygamous (similar to the grey-headed flying fox, Pteropus poliocephalus).
 Female to male ratio may be as high as 2:1.
 Conception occurs April to May.
 Sexual activity is continuous from about January to June.
 Females give birth to one young per year in October to December.
 Juveniles are nursed for over five months, and on weaning, congregate in nursery trees in the colony.
 The juveniles fly out for increasing distances with the colony at night and are 'parked' in nursery trees, often kilometres distant from the colony, and are brought back to the colony in the morning.

 Life expectancy

 Spectacled flying foxes typically live to be around 12 to 15 years old, but in captivity can exceed 30 years of age.
-Natural causes of mortality include predation mainly by rufous owls and pythons, death by paralysis tick when bats climb low to the ground to feed, and the death of babies that are born too early when either something goes wrong in the fetus' development, or the mother suffers from prolonged stress.
+Natural causes of mortality include predation mainly by rufous owls, Freshwater crocodiles, and olive pythons, death by paralysis tick when bats climb low to the ground to feed, and the death of babies that are born too early when either something goes wrong in the fetus' development, or the mother suffers from prolonged stress.
 Flying foxes are also frequently killed in human-related incidents such as landing on power lines, and getting entangled in nets or barbed wire.
 Most wild flying foxes are assumed to live much shorter lives.